Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 any problems.

-Aider shows linting errors to the LLM in a novel format, using the abstract syntax tree (AST) to display relevant code context for each error.
+Aider shows linting errors to the LLM in a novel format, using the abstract syntax tree to display relevant code context for each error.
 This context increases the ability of the LLM to understand the problem and make the correct changes to resolve it.